 Figure 5 displays the best-fitting model estimated parameters for each age group.
-The model predicted values differed significantly from the observed values for the middle- and late-childhood data (young: χ^2 (5) = 2.69, p = .75; middle: χ^2 (5) = 17.04, p = .004; late: χ^2 (5) = 15.44, p = .009).
-One possibility is that the data would be better explained by an unequalvariance model in which the variance of the target distribution is smaller than the lure distribution.
-While allowing for unequal-variance did significantly improve the fit for the middle-childhood group (χ^2 (1) = 7.27, p = .007), it did not for the late-childhood group (χ^2 (1) = 2.48, p = .12), and in both groups the unequal variance model predicted values still differed significantly from the observed values (middle: χ^2 (4) = 9.77, p = .04; late: χ^2 (4) = 12.96, p = .01).
+The model predicted values differed significantly from the observed values for the middle and late childhood data (young: $\chi^2[5] = 2.69$, p = .75; middle: $\chi^2[5] = 17.04$, p = .004; late: $\chi^2[5] = 15.44$, p = .009).
+One possibility is that the data would be better explained by an unequal-variance model in which the variance of the target distribution is smaller than the lure distribution.
+Although allowing for unequal-variance did significantly improve the fit for the middle childhood group, $\chi^2(1) = 7.27$, p = .007, it did not for the late childhood group, $\chi^2(1) = 2.48$, p = .12, and in both groups the unequal variance model predicted values still differed significantly from the observed values (middle: $\chi^2[4] = 9.77$, p = .04; late: $\chi^2[4] = 12.96$, p = .01).
 We examined where the equal-variance model predictions most deviated from the observed ID frequencies.
-For both the middle- and late- childhood groups the model underestimated culprit IDs and overestimated target-present filler IDs at the medium confidence level (1⁄2 full cup and 3⁄4 full cup).
-It is not clear why children seemed to prefer using the middle of the confidence scale when making culprit IDs, but that trend is also evident on Figure 4B as illustrated by the larger size of the medium- compared to the lowand high- confidence points for the middle- and late- childhood groups.
+For both the middle and late childhood groups the model underestimated culprit IDs and overestimated target-present filler IDs at the medium confidence level (1⁄2 full cup and 3⁄4 full cup).
+It is not clear why children seemed to prefer using the middle of the confidence scale when making culprit IDs, but that trend is also evident on Figure 4B, as illustrated by the larger size of the medium- compared with the low- and high-confidence points for the middle and late childhood groups.
 Nevertheless, whatever the reason for the poorer fit, the model adequately captured the trends in the data in all three age groups; the model-predicted lines of best fit drawn on Figure 3 closely follow the empirical data points and so the model is deemed to be appropriate to interpret the results.